-Es Trenc is the largest undeveloped beach on the island and also one of the best known beaches and runs for 10km along the south of the island.
+Es Trenc is the largest undeveloped beach on the island and also one of the best-known beaches and runs for 10km along the south of the island.
 It is one of the most popular and picturesque beaches in the Balearic Islands.

 The beach is a perfect example of how pretty the Mallorcan coast was prior to over-development and has long stretches of pristine white sand, Caribbean blue waters, wild beauty and soft sand dunes.

-A major draw for visitors is the water; which is shallow and calm with just the occasional wave so it is an ideal spot for families.
-The location is also attractive because the beach is backed by a 1500 hectare natural wetland called Salobrar de Campos, which contains the salt flats, ‘Ses Salines’, a small lake and an abundance of birds.
+A major draw for visitors is the water, which is shallow and calm with just the occasional wave so it is an ideal spot for families.
+The location is also attractive because the beach is backed by a 1500-hectare natural wetland called Salobrar de Campos, which contains the salt flats, ‘Ses Salines’, a small lake and an abundance of birds.